-The program is in addition to the $600,000 LGBTIQ Family Violence Primary Prevention Project, which is a two-year project run by Rainbow Health Victoria, aimed at addressing gaps in LGBTIQ family violence prevention.
+The program is in addition to the $600,000 LGBTIQ Family Violence Primary Prevention Project, which is a two-year project run by Rainbow Health Australia, aimed at addressing gaps in LGBTIQ family violence prevention.

-Also launched on July 1 was Rainbow Health Victoria’s Pride in Prevention: A guide to primary prevention of family violence experienced by LGBTIQ communities.
+Also launched on July 1 was Rainbow Health Australia’s Pride in Prevention: A guide to primary prevention of family violence experienced by LGBTIQ communities.

 The guide will be used to help practitioners and policy makers further develop programs and activities to address family violence experienced by people from LGBTIQ communities.

 The new guide breaks down national and international evidence on the prevalence, nature and drivers of family violence experienced by people from LGBTIQ communities and identifies priority actions.

 Minister for Prevention of Family Violence Gabrielle Williams said the guide was ground breaking.

 “This new guide will help build critical evidence and strengthen sector capacity to understand what works to address family violence against people from LGBTIQ communities.